vnvo/deltaforge/README.md

 DeltaForge is a lightweight framework for building CDC pipelines that stream database changes into downstream systems such as Kafka and Redis.
 It focuses on:

-- **User Control** : Using an embedded JS engine, users can full control what happens to each event.
+- **User Control** : Using an embedded JS engine, users can fully control what happens to each event.
 - **Config-driven pipelines** : YAML-defined pipelines instead of bespoke code per use-case.
 - **Cloud-Native** : CN first design and operation.
 - **Extensibility** : add your own sources, processors, and sinks.